 Thinning is a beneficial practice whether we’re talking about lettuce starts or tree fruits.
-Thinning pears helps increase fruit size and health, prevents branch damage from overloading and stimulates the next year’s crop by allowing it to form fruit buds.
+Thinning pears helps to increase fruit size and health, prevents branch damage from overloading, and stimulates the next year’s crop by allowing it to form fruit buds.
 Timing and the number of fruits to cull are important aspects to successfully knowing how to thin pear fruit.
 Thinning out pears will ensure big, juicy fruit and tree vigor.

 Why Thinning Pears May Be Required

 The question of when to thin pears is an important one to answer for optimum fruit production.
 Not all fruits need to be thinned and in fact, some will naturally thin themselves.
 The stone fruits, with the exception of many cherries, will develop better if some form of culling is applied.
 This is especially true if proper pruning wasn’t done the season prior.
 Reducing the fruit load on the terminal branches helps prevent overloading and damage to the limbs.

 Most pear trees, whether they are a European or Asian variety, don’t need thinning.
 However, if your old pear tends to drop fruit early or fruits biennially, the practice may remedy these issues.
 There are some chemicals used in commercial production to cause selective abortion of fruit, but nothing is listed for use on pear trees.
 Bartlett pears tend to naturally thin but harvesting young fruit early will still promote bigger, more beautiful fruit late in the season.

 Excessive fruits compete with each other for sunlight, moisture, and nutrients, leaving the entire crop with a dearth of resources.
 Thinning will allow the healthiest fruits to develop with a rich store of resources, resulting in more attractive and larger yields.